 4. Barry University

 The BSEM course at Barry University is recognized by FEMA as a knowledgeable application for career paths such as Homeland Security, Business continuity positions, Disaster-relief assistance personnel, and International Disaster Management.
-To be eligible for the BSEM program, students must submit transcripts from a regionally accredited high school or college and have at least two years of work experience or be an active military member or veteran.
+To be eligible for the BSEM program, students must submit transcripts from a regionally accredited high school or college and have at least two years of work experience or be active military members or veterans.

 5. University of Florida

 Courses introduced in the program depend on which specialization is taken.
-For example, the Emergency Management specialization will cover courses such as Foundations of Emergency Management, Disaster Policy in Emergency Management and Introduction, and Emergency Management of Terrorism.
-In addition to the BS-FES, the University of Florida offers an online Master of Fire and Emergency Sciences/Disaster Management through the Rinker School of Construction Management.
-UF is one of the best online emergency management degrees throughout the nation.
+For example, the Emergency Management specialization covers courses such as Foundations of Emergency Management, Disaster Policy in Emergency Management and Introduction, and also Emergency Management of Terrorism.
+In addition to the BS-FES, the University of Florida offers an online Master of Fire and Emergency Sciences Disaster Management through the Rinker School of Construction Management.
+UF is one of the best online emergency management degrees in the nation.

 6. Jacksonville State University

-JSU’s program offers convenient virtual classroom settings, conveniently allowing students to complete coursework at their own pace.
-Courses include Introduction to Disaster Management, Populations at Risk, Disaster Response, and Research in Disasters and Emergency Management.
+JSU’s program offers convenient virtual classroom settings, so students can complete coursework at their own pace.
+Courses include Introduction to Disaster Management, Populations at Risk, Disaster Response, and also Research in Disasters and Emergency Management.
 There is also a Capstone course that is required to complete the degree.
 Each course is worth four credits.
 There is also a minor in Homeland Security offered to students if interested.